Revenue vs. Cash Report (PCC)

 1. Print Report by: select Posting Date

-2. Date Range: select the same date range as above.
-In our example, 6/1/25 to 6/30/25, because we're looking at Revenue in June 2025
+2. Date Range: select the date range previous to the selected month.
+In our example, 6/1/25 to 6/30/25, because we're looking at Revenue in June 2025.

 3. Leave resident blank, and use these default report settings.